fogarecious/iced_tutorial/tutorial/drawing_widgets.md

 }
 ```

-We define the size of `MyWidget` by the methods: [size](https://docs.rs/iced/0.12.1/iced/advanced/trait.Widget.html#tymethod.size) and [layout](https://docs.rs/iced/0.12.1/iced/advanced/widget/trait.Widget.html#tymethod.layout).
+We define the size of `MyWidget` with the methods [size](https://docs.rs/iced/0.13.1/iced/advanced/trait.Widget.html#tymethod.size) and [layout](https://docs.rs/iced/0.13.1/iced/advanced/widget/trait.Widget.html#tymethod.layout).
-Currently, we set the width and height to [Length::Shrink](https://docs.rs/iced/0.12.1/iced/enum.Length.html#variant.Shrink), to tell the layout system that we use the least space for this widget.
+Currently, we set the width and height to [Length::Shrink](https://docs.rs/iced/0.13.1/iced/enum.Length.html#variant.Shrink), to tell the layout system that we use the least space for this widget.

 ```rust
 fn size(&self) -> Size<Length> {